Paul and His Theology of Apologetics

-Ironically, the books of Mark, Matthew, Luke and John make no mention of Paul.
-But many scholars believe that Luke wrote the book of Acts.
-So this article discusses those issues because the accounts of Paul’s conversion in the book of Acts were written in part to support Paul’s assertions in his epistles, and therefore supports Paul's theology of Christian Apologetics, which is a defense against the objections and refutations of Rabbinical and Talmudic Judaism, which refutes that theology (and for good reason, because Paul's theology is flawed, as even the testimony of Jesus reveals).
+It is also significant that the books of Mark, Matthew, Luke and John make no mention of Paul.
+But the accounts of Paul’s conversion in the book of Acts support Paul’s assertions in his epistles, and therefore supports Paul's theology of Christian Apologetics -- which is a defense against the objections and refutations of Rabbinical and Talmudic Jews who understand why Paul was wrong about a lot of things.

 Even though Paul did get a lot of things right, his basic theology is flawed for a number of reasons, as is explained in the article About Christianity and other supporting articles about Jesus, his birth, life, mission, teachings, and prophecies.